taiki-e/parse-changelog/tests/fixtures/pin-project-1.0.0.md

 <!-- markdownlint-disable -->
+**Note:** This release has been yanked because it [failed to compile with syn 1.0.84 and later](https://github.com/taiki-e/pin-project/commit/ddcd88079ba2d82857c365f2a3543ad146ade54c).

 - [Remove deprecated `#[project]`, `#[project_ref]`, and `#[project_replace]` attributes.](https://github.com/taiki-e/pin-project/pull/265)

   Name the projected type by passing an argument with the same name as the method to the `#[pin_project]` attribute instead: